MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Char.api.md

 ```

 #### Brief
-Writes the code unit to a binary stream as a 32 bit unsigned integer.
+Writes the code point to a binary stream as a 32 bit unsigned integer.

 #### Parameters
 > *stream* => the output stream